 210 Active Living Centre

 Dr. Giesbrecht operates the Laboratory for Exercise and Environmental Medicine, where he studies human responses to exercise and work in extreme environments.
 He has conducted hundreds of cold water immersion studies that have provided valuable information about cold stress physiology and pre-hospital care for human hypothermia.
+Dr. Giesbrecht has studied drowning physiology and prevention as well as prevention of vehicle submersion deaths.
 Other research interests include human physical and mental performance in other stresses such as altitude (hypoxia) and diving (hypobaria).

-In North America approximately 400 individuals per year die in submersed vehicles, accounting for between five and eleven per cent of all drownings.
-Dr. Giesbrecht has conducted multiple experiments questioning the widely-held belief that individuals should stay in their car until it fills with water before attempting to exit.
-His findings led to the development of a new 4-step protocol designed to save lives.
+Operation ALIVE (Automobile submersion: Lessons In Vehicle Escape) was created to address this poorly understood problem.
+In North America, approximately 400 individuals per year die in submersed vehicles, accounting for between five and eleven percent of all drownings.
+Dr. Giesbrecht has conducted multiple experiments questioning the widely held belief that individuals should stay in their car until it fills with water before attempting to exit.
+His findings led to the development of a new 4-step protocol (SWOC) designed to save lives.

 A sinking vehicle may float on the water surface for up to 3 minutes, but you only have 1 minute to exit the vehicle safely.